-In this tutorial we will show you how to install Sensu on your CentOS 7 server.
-For those of you who didn’t know, For those of you who didn’t know, For those of you who didn’t know, Sensu is a free and open source tool for composing the monitoring system you need.
-It is written in Ruby that uses RabbitMQ to handle messages and Redis to store data.
+In this tutorial, we will show you how to install Sensu on your CentOS 7 server.
+For those of you who didn’t know, For those of you who didn’t know, For those of you who didn’t know, Sensu is a free and open-source tool for composing the monitoring system you need.
+It is written in Ruby which uses RabbitMQ to handle messages and Redis to store data.
 Sensu provides a framework for monitoring infrastructure and application health.
-Sensu supports a number of platforms such as, IBM AIX, Ubuntu, Debian, RedHat, CentOS, FreeBSD, Mac OS, Solaris, Windows and much more.
+Sensu supports a number of platforms such as IBM AIX, Ubuntu, Debian, RedHat, CentOS, FreeBSD, Mac OS, Solaris, Windows, and much more.

 Install Sensu on CentOS 7

-Installing RabbitMQ and related packages is now as simple as running just one command:
+Installing RabbitMQ and related packages are now as simple as running just one command:

 To start, stop, restart and check the RabbitMQ status, use the following: